guidebee/SolRoute/cmd/quote/README.md

 # SolRoute Quote API

+This command-line tool is part of the SolRoute fork that adds Jupiter-like quoting functionality.
+It queries on-chain DEX pools (Raydium, PumpSwap, Meteora, etc.) and returns the best single-hop quote as JSON (no transactions executed).
+See the top-level `README.md` for project-wide details and supported protocols.

 A console application that provides Jupiter-style DEX quote functionality for Solana token swaps.
 This tool queries multiple DEX protocols (Raydium, PumpSwap, Meteora) and returns the best available quote without executing any transactions.

 ## Features